rowlandjl/Medication-Tracker/README.md

 ## How to Use the Site

-To test out the site before creating an account, use the following information to log in using a test account:
+To test out the web application before creating an account, use the following information to log in using a test account:

 1. Username: `test@email.com`
 2. Password: `password`